ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 # Advocacy Ambassador program

-The project aims to support and encourage developer advocates to promote Node.js as a project and to help communicate key messages to their constituencies.
+The project aims to support and encourage developers and developer advocates to promote Node.js as a project and to help communicate key messages to their constituencies.

 The ambassador program does that by:

-* Maintaining an up to date set of messages that it would like developer advocates to promote.
+* Maintaining an up to date set of messages that it would like abassadors to promote.
 These will be documented in the nodejs/ambassadors repository.
 * Maintaining an up to date set of topics on which additional content would benefit the community.
 These will be documented in the nodejs/ambassadors repository.
 * Providing a space for collaborators to share new topics/features they are working on, when they would be happy for ambassadors to help share and get early feedback.
-* Helping developer advocates promote content that aligns with the messages and topics defined through social media and other channels.
+* Helping ambassadors promote content that aligns with the messages and topics defined through social media and other channels.
 * Advocating for ambasadors to be part of the OpenJS speakers bureau, even if the abmassador is not otherwise and active member of the project itself.